rwirdemann/keycloak-js-api-sample/README.md

 # Keycloal, JavaScript, API Sample

-Demomstrates a simple index.html that redirects to local keycloak server in case the user is not logged in.
+Demonstrates a simple index.html that redirects to local keycloak server in case the user is not logged in.
 Keycloak returns a signed JWT on successful login.
 The token can be used to authorize client requests against an API.

 ## Setup